Treating organ inflammation

 Arch Biopartners key technologies, scientists, publications and ongoing trials.

-LSALT Peptide (Metablok), is the company’s lead drug candidate targeting organ inflammation in the lungs, liver and kidneys.
+LSALT peptide (Metablok), is the company’s lead drug candidate targeting organ inflammation in the lungs, liver and kidneys.

 LSALT peptide trials and development